aeriaframework/docs/aeria/collection.md

 # Collection

 Aeria has builtin primitives for persistent data storage.
-The word `collection` reads the same in Aeria as in `MongoDB`, but with a few differences.
-In both Aeria and MongoDB, a collection is a noun that represents a serie of documents with consistent structure that are stored in a database.

-In addition to MongoDB, Aeria will provide validation, security, access control, and business logic primitives to retrieve and store data.
+Each collection equals to a table in a relational database, or to a document database collection, but aside from the data access itself, an Aeria collection may have access control, security, and functions set.

+Direct access to MongoDB collection is possible through `context.model`, but validation, autocasting and autopopulation of references won't be available.
+The CRUD functions available through `context.collection.functions` are the standard and should be preferred.

 ```typescript
 export type CollectionStructure<TCollectionStructure extends CollectionStructure = any> = {